 If it is not Khafre, who is it?
 More importantly, when was it carved?

 But core drillings in the Atlantic off the western coast of Africa show that sand from the newly formed Sahara desert was first deposited there 3 million years ago, giving an accurate date of the birth of the Sahara.
 But clues from our modern technology (our satellite images) show the presence of ancient river beds, suggesting that even in the birth of the Sahara, it had rainy periods.

-Some of the rivers were from freshwater lakes.
+Some rivers were from freshwater lakes.
 Scientists have found the beds of freshwater lakes as old as 90,000 years old.
 It turns out that the Sahara has a dry/wet period of 20,000 years and the last time it was wet was 7,000 ago.
-Evidence of a settled human community next to a dry lake bed dates has been found deep in the Sahara that dates to 10-6,000 years ago.
+Evidence of a settled human community next to a dry lake bed, deep in the Sahara dating to 10-6,000 years ago.

 Photo Source: Pixabay